Chullora

 Is the Chullora area keeping up with housing demand?

 With the population expected to increase by 102 people by 2041, around 34 new dwellings will be necessary.
-Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
-This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.
+Recent approval levels may be insufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
+This indicates potential housing shortages if current approval trends continue.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Chullora's approval levels have been significantly above the yearly average of 3, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, Chullora's approval levels have been below the yearly average of 0, indicating a recent decline in approval activity.

 How many dwellings will be needed to accommodate future population growth?